wehooper4/Meshtastic-Hardware/NewtPi/readme.md

 WARMING: SX1262 power level MUST be set to 8 or lower to prevent PA damage.

+## Legal Notice
+This is **Amateur Radio equipment** under FCC Part 97.

+* It is not certified for unlicensed operation.

+* Users must comply with all applicable regulations in their jurisdiction.

 ## Raspberry Pi 40-Pin Header Pinout (HAT)